Thairo Estrada Player Props: Giants vs. Diamondbacks

 Thairo Estrada At The Plate

-- In 34.4% of his games this year, Estrada has picked up at least one RBI.
-In four of those games (6.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 33.9% of his games this year, Estrada has driven in at least one run.
+In four of those games (6.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored in 31 of 61 games this season, and more than once 8 times.
+- In 32 of 62 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.